GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Bullpen Capital raises $130 million more to fund the far afield and misunderstood
+  - Facebook won't accept ads that 'delegitimize' U.S. election results
      <hr/>

-      - *Bullpen Capital, a now 10-year-old, venture fund in Menlo Park that focuses on what it calls post-seed investing — it backs startups that have already raised up to $5 million and “aren’t quite ready for a $10 million check but another $5 million would make th…*
+      - *Following a particularly dark and vivid display of the threats to the 2020 U.S. election during Tuesday’s first presidential debate, Facebook has further clarified its new rules around election-related ads.
+Facebook is now expanding its political advertising …*

-  - Ethel's Club founder is launching Somewhere Good, a social platform that centers people of color
+  - Last chance to demo at TC Sessions: Mobility 2020: Sales end tomorrow
       <hr/>

-      - *Naj Austin, founder and CEO of subscription-based physical and digital community Ethel’s Club, is building Somewhere Good to be a one-stop shop for people of color.
-Beyond being a place for people of color to connect, it’s also about creating a safe space for…*
+      - *Opportunity alert!
+We’re just five short days away from TC Sessions: Mobility 2020, a two-day event focused on building the future of transportation.
+Thousands of attendees from around the world will be looking for the latest technologies and up-and-coming st…*

-  - IonQ claims it has built the most powerful quantum computer yet
+  - Working for social justice isn't a 'distraction' for mission-focused companies
       <hr/>

-      - *Trapped-ion quantum computing startup IonQ today announced the launch of its latest quantum computer, which features what IonQ calls “32 perfect qubits with low gate errors.”
-Using IBM’s preferred quantum benchmark, IonQ expects to hit a quantum volume of 4,0…*
+      - *People do their best work and form championship teams when they feel good about supporting their teammates and colleagues, not when they remain silent on their behalf.*

-  - Teenage Engineering's OB-4 'magic radio' is a weird and beautiful wireless speaker
+  - Google Maps gets improved Live View AR directions
       <hr/>

-      - *I’ve found a new object of desire which, once acquired, I would probably never use.
-It’s this OB-4 “magic radio” from Teenage Engineering, a design group that creates tech with a playful but premium approach.
-This wireless speaker not only looks lovely but ha…*
+      - *Google today announced a few updates to Live View, the augmented reality walking directions in its Google Maps app that officially launched last year.
+Live View uses your phone’s camera and GPS to tell you exactly where to go, making it a nice addition to the…*

-  - Facebook Groups to gain suite of new tools for managing discussions, surfacing public content
+  - Bullpen Capital raises $130 million more to fund the far afield and misunderstood
       <hr/>

-       - *Facebook is introducing a suite of new features for Facebook Groups, the private social networking product now used by over 1.8 billion people every month.
-At the company’s digitally hosted Facebook Communities Summit today, Facebook detailed a set of upcomin…*
+       - *Bullpen Capital, a now 10-year-old, venture fund in Menlo Park that focuses on what it calls post-seed investing — it backs startups that have already raised up to $5 million and “aren’t quite ready for a $10 million check but another $5 million would make th…*

 <br />